let inside a block is valid only within the block: block-scope local variablelet declaration has global scope

 console.log(o.x);

-points to the object itselfclass Shape {
+this points to the object itselfclass Shape {

 constructor(color) { // constructor() is class constructor